Not returned from access

 - There is an enforceable agreement or decision on rights of access.
 (This will appear from the agreement or decision.)

 - The other parent has not returned the child after access.

-Whether or not you have an enforceable decision or agreement, you might consider applying to the State Administration for sole custody or for a modification of the rights of access.
+Whether or not you have an enforceable decision or agreement, you might consider applying to the Agency of Family Law for sole custody or for a modification of the rights of access.